Working together to raise awareness of consent

 We are asking everyone to follow us on social media to spread positive messages around consent and support that is available.
 We want as many people as possible to know that Consent during Coronavirus is still vital and that if they have been pushed into doing things that they are not comfortable with, are concerned about a situation they are in or are just not sure, help is available.
 Join us on Twitter, Instagram or Facebook or share our website to your contacts.

-Dealing with the fallout of the pandemic while being socially isolated is hard to cope with, especially for those who have experienced sexual violence or are concerned about a relationship or situation they are in.
+Dealing with the fallout of the pandemic while being often being socially isolated is hard to cope with.
+This can be especially hard for those who have experienced sexual violence or are concerned about a relationship or situation they are in.

 We know that some people will be confined with their abuser, others may be living safely in a place where they were abused.
 People who have experienced abuse in the past may be experiencing a re-emergence of trauma and related issues.
 Whatever you are feeling you deserve support and there are organisations in Nottingham/shire who can help you.
 These include: